ztellman/automat/README.md

 Automat is a library for defining and using finite-state automata, inspired by [Ragel](http://www.complang.org/ragel/).
 However, instead of defining a DSL, it allows them to be built using simple composition of functions.

 These automata, once compiled, are quite fast.
-A single transition takes ~5ns, which allows around 200 million transitions a second.
-This makes it appropriate for a wide variety of applications, including high-throughput parsing.
+An array with 100 million elements can be processed in 500ms, giving a mean transition time of 5ns.
+However, Automat isn't just for high throughput use cases; it's meant to be useful wherever an FSM is necessary.

 ### usage